 Modeled after a stereotypical Mexican revolutionary, Frito Bandito had a thick Mexican accent and robbed people of their bag of Fritos at gunpoint.
 Two groups, the National Mexican-American Anti-Defamation Committee (NMAADC) in Washington, D.C. and the Involvement of Mexican-Americans in Gainful Endeavors (IMAGE) in San Antonio, Texas, opposed the Frito Bandito commercials and pressured the company to remove the mascot.

 To help alleviate tensions, Frito-Lay decided to remove the Mexican bandit's gold tooth and stubble.
-Then in 1968, following the assassination of President Kennedy, Frito-Lay removed the guns.
+Then in 1968, following the assassination of Robert Kennedy, Frito-Lay removed the guns.
 However, despite the pushback on the mascot, Frito stood by the Frito Bandito and continued to run advertisements featuring the mascot.
 The company said they even surveyed four cities in Texas and California and asked about the mascot.
 According to their findings, 85% of Mexican Americans liked the Frito Bandito.
 In response, groups pushed television stations to ban the character, and stations listened, pulling the commercials.

 "Ai yi yi yi, I am the Frito Bandito." 🎶🎶🎶